Join The Baltimore County Fire Department

 The department invites applicants who pass the written exam to take the physical ability test.

 Candidates for all Fire Department jobs must take a physical ability test and complete a Medical Authorization Form, (PDF) signed by a doctor.
 Be sure to allow your doctor enough time to complete this form.
-The waiver must be complete before candidates can take the physical ability test.
+The waiver must be completed before candidates can take the physical ability test.
 Candidates will also need to complete an Applicant Data Form (PDF) and bring it with them to the physical ability test.

 The department holds practice sessions prior to the actual test so that candidates have the best possible chance of success.